Historical Context of the Baltic Crusades

 Opening of New Maritime Corridors

-The crusades also spurred the development of new maritime routes that connected the Baltic Sea to the North Sea and the Atlantic Ocean.
+The crusades also spurred the development of new maritime routes connecting the Baltic Sea to the North Sea and the Atlantic Ocean.
 The most significant was the passage through the Danish straits (Öresund, Great Belt, and Little Belt), which had previously been dangerous due to piracy and political instability.
 With the Danish crown asserting control over these waters and the Teutonic Order securing the southern coast, ships could now sail with greater confidence from the Bay of Lübeck to the Skagerrak and onward to the North Sea ports of Bruges, Hamburg, and Amsterdam.

 Case Studies: Rise of Key Trade Hubs